-We provide investment advice for the VIX futures market and related exchange traded products (ETPs).
+We provide investment analysis for the VIX and VIX futures market and related exchange traded products (ETPs) like VXX and SVXY.

 The VIX futures market is a growing derivative market with over $4 billion in average daily trading volume in 2016.

-On this website, you can will be provided with the tools and knowledge to trade popular volatility ETPs like SVXY and VXX for profit.
+On this website, you can will be provided with the tools and knowledge to trade popular VIX ETPs like SVXY and VXX for profit.

 In addition to the leverage, one of the most attractive features of a short volatility strategy is its ability to generate returns when the market is rangebound, thus making it an excellent "catchup" trade.

 However, periods of market beating performance come with a substantial cost.

 Any exposure to this asset class must be actively managed and this is where we can help you.

-Our subscribers get daily updates and weekly newsletters with analysis of the VIX Futures Curve, the VIX and various other volatility indices as well as the S&P 500 index (SPX), VIX, VIX futures & important sector ETFs.
+Our subscribers get daily and weekly email newsletters with analysis of the S&P 500 index (SPX), VIX, VIX futures & important sector ETFs.